Pawan1006/HouseHold-Services-Website/README.md

 operations.

 2. Frameworks Used
   The application uses:
     • Flask for server logic,
     • Jinja2 templates with Bootstrap for responsive UI,
     • SQLite as the lightweight, compatible database.
-All functionality has been thoroughly tested in a local development environment.
 3. User Roles & Permissions
 • Admin: Manages user and service data, approves professionals, and enforces platform rules.